-Mileage: 7.4 miles round trip.
+7.4 miles; round trip.
 Surface is dirt and roots; not a lot of rocks.
 Well-marked trail, gentle elevation changes and a few slightly steeper hills.

 - Shorter: the RED trail is 1.13 mile, YELLOW is 2.25 miles, BLUE is 3 miles.